batuhanbaydr/DSA210-Term-Project/README.md

 * Politically themed films roughly **double** their odds of winning.
 * A lightweight Random Forest, fed only public metadata, achieves **0.74 ROC-AUC** in forecasting winners.
 * The Academy Awards remain time-dependent: early decades are incomparable to modern ones.
+* Even though our regression explains little of the variance (R² ≈ 0.01), it highlights how technical “Other” categories dominate raw nomination counts.
+* K-Means reveals a new cluster of modern, Bechdel-passing films that win slightly more often, but the absolute “sure winners” cluster is still mostly non-political.